patrickn699/patrickn699/README.md

 ![effect](https://user-images.githubusercontent.com/52091202/105957777-b81e6b80-609f-11eb-83a3-8ae352506d18.gif)

-#### I am currently working on:
+### I am currently working on:
-- Indian Number Plate Detection: an end-to-end Deep Learning project to extract vehicle number plate details.
+- [Indian Number Plate Detection](https://github.com/patrickn699/Indian-Number-Plate-Extraction): An end-to-end Deep Learning project to extract vehicle number plate details.

+- [INPR](https://github.com/patrickn699/INPR): This is an extension of the Indian Number Plate Detection project but in the form of Python Package so that anyone can use it easy!!

 ---

 ### Some of my blogs 📑📑📑📑